Skip to main content

 Classroom Suggestions

-• The water sources in Iowa are all freshwater, we can look at the different habitats for fish in Iowa as well as what each specific fish needs.
+• Investigate at the different habitats for fish in Iowa as well as what each specific fish needs.

-• Looking at ideas and knowledge that students have previously learned about fisheries located all over Iowa, many students may have background knowledge on what they are and how they work if they live near one or maybe even have a relative that runs one.
+• Create a board to capture knowledge that students have previously learned about fisheries located all over Iowa, as many students may have background knowledge about what they, are and how they work, and if they live near one or maybe even have a relative that runs one.

-• To finish off the lesson, bring in a fish hatchery employee to talk with the class than have students can create a big poster board showing the life cycle of a fish in a fishery using lots of color, pictures, and descriptions of their content through the phenomena.
+• Bring in a fish hatchery employee to talk with the class than have students can create a big poster board showing the life cycle of a fish in a fishery using lots of color, pictures, and descriptions of their content through the phenomena.

 Iowa Core Alignment